Sacramento Kaiser Malpractice Lawyers

 Since Kaiser patients all sign a binding arbitration agreement before receiving care, they cannot sue for medical negligence.
 So, when it comes to finding legal representation for your Kaiser malpractice claim, you’ll need to find a lawyer skilled in and familiar with arbitration.
 Otherwise, you won’t get the quality legal representation you deserve.

-Fortunately, the Kaiser Permanente malpractice lawyers in Sacramento from Cutter Law are all highly skilled at arbitration proceedings!
+Fortunately, the Kaiser Permanente malpractice lawyers from Cutter Law are all highly skilled at arbitration proceedings.
 So, if you think you may have a claim against Kaiser, then please don’t hesitate to give us a call for a no-obligation consultation.
 We would be happy to help you through this likely difficult and trying time.

 What is Arbitration?

 Since you are now aware that a lawyer skilled in arbitration is necessary for Kaiser claims, you’re probably wondering what arbitration is.
 Well, simply put, “arbitration is a widely-used and accepted alternative to the traditional court-based lawsuit system,” (Coulter Boechen at AllLaw.com).